AshleyYakeley/Truth/mkdocs/docs/index.md

 # Pinafore 0.1

 Pinafore is a language that allows you to structure and store information, and create user interfaces for it.
-The language is loosely based on Haskell, featuring
+The language is loosely based on Haskell, featuring:

-* type-checking and inference, with optional type signatures
+* type-checking and inference, with optional type signatures,
-* pattern-matching
+* pattern-matching,
-* lazy evaluation
+* lazy evaluation,
-* separation of pure functions from executable actions
+* separation of pure functions from executable actions.

 Pinafore is an interpreted language; programs are first checked (parsed and type-checked), and then executed.